gradio-app/gradio/guides/06_other-tutorials/theming-guide.md

 You may find it helpful to explore the [source code of the other prebuilt themes](https://github.com/gradio-app/gradio/blob/main/gradio/themes) to see how they modified the base theme.
 You can also find your browser's Inspector useful to select elements from the UI and see what CSS variables are being used in the styles panel.

-### Sharing Themes 🎨 🤝
+## Sharing Themes

 Once you have created a theme, you can upload it to the HuggingFace Hub to let others view it, use it, and build off of it!

-#### Uploading a Theme
+### Uploading a Theme
 There are two ways to upload a theme, via the theme class instance or the command line.
-We will cover both of them.
+We will cover both of them with the previously created `seafoam` theme.

 1. Via the class instance